-Bake in a preheated oven 350F. until crust is golden brown and done when tested with the tines of a fork.
+Bake in a preheated oven 350F. until the crust is golden brown and done when you test it with the tines of a fork.

-Delicious served warm with a scoop of ice cream or whipped cream.
+This cobbler is delicious served warm with a scoop of ice cream or Homemade Whipped Cream.

-Sprinkle whipped cream with a dash of nutmeg to add more decadent flavor.
+Sprinkle the whipped cream with a dash of nutmeg to add a little more decadent flavor.